Brock Purdy has mixed results in 49ers’ 24-24 preseason tie with the Raiders

 INJURIES

-49ers: Left defensive ends Yetur Gross-Matos and Leonard Floyd left with knee injuries late in the first quarter and entered the blue injury tent.
-They later were able to walk on the sideline, but didn’t return to the game.
+49ers: Left defensive ends Yetur Gross-Matos and Leonard Floyd left with sprained knees late in the first quarter and entered the blue injury tent.
+Shanahan said both will undergo MRIs on Saturday.

 UP NEXT